-Note: I first made and photographed this with an orange peel, but after ordering several from higher end bars, I’ve decided a lemon peel garnish is preferred.
+Note: I first made and photographed this with an orange peel, but after ordering several from higher-end bars, I’ve decided a lemon peel garnish is preferred.

-Exact ingredients used for this cocktail:
+Ingredients used for this cocktail:

-- Kirkland London Dry Gin
+- London Dry Gin

 - Lillet Blanc